Randonyld/Matlab-Utility-Script/README.md

 # Matlab-Utility-Script
-Some utility sript for matlab
+Some utility sripts for Matlab